Nintendo Switch: Other

 In September 2018, with the release of Nintendo Switch Online, Nintendo introduced NES Controller style Joy-Con controllers alongside its classic games service.
 In September 2019, when SNES games were added to the service, wireless SNES Controllers were released.
-In September 2021, when Nintendo 64 games and Sega Genesis titles were added to the service alongside the Expansion Pack, wireless Nintendo 64 Controllers and SEGA Genesis Control Pads were released for use with their respective services.
+In September 2021, when Nintendo 64 games and Sega Genesis games were added to the service as part of the Expansion Pack subscription tier, wireless Nintendo 64 Controllers and Sega Genesis Control Pads were released for use with their respective services.

 Nintendo released Ring Fit Adventure in October 2019, which includes a Leg Strap to mount a Joy-Con to a leg, and the Ring-Con, a flexible hard plastic ring with Joy-Con mounting.
 The player interacts with the game, fashioned after a console role-playing game, by doing various exercises, such as running in place, squatting, and squeezing the ring, to perform in-game actions of running, jumping, and attacking and defending, respectively.
-Such features are part of Nintendo's "quality of life" goals to incorporate physical activity alongside the Switch, similar to past titles like Wii Fit.
+Such features are part of Nintendo's "quality of life" goals to incorporate physical activity alongside the Switch, similar to past games like Wii Fit.

 In February 2017, Nintendo president Tatsumi Kimishima stated that it had been "studying" virtual reality solutions, but felt that comfort was a main concern.
 Nintendo of America president and COO Reggie Fils-Aimé also cited that existing VR solutions were not "fun" or "social".
 Nintendo ultimately unveiled a new Labo VR kit in March 2019, using a cardboard headset and viewer placed in front of the console's screen, in combination with attached accessories.

 Stands and alternate docks have also been created for the Switch to overcome the limitations of the device's own kickstand for tabletop play, including an official "Adjustable Charging Stand" that can be connected to the device's AC adapter.